 Magazines, Newspapers, and Journals contain current information about alternative energy.
 Scan the publications and look for information about solar energy.
 When you find an article or anything that relates to solar energy, cut the clipping out and pin it to the refrigerator for everyone in the family to read.

-Simply bringing up solar energy with your kids will draw their attention to the fact that it does exist.
-The more you talk about it the more your kids will understand the value of solar energy.
-Pretty soon, they will be bringing you articles on the subject, too.
+I discovered that simply bringing up solar energy with my kids will draw their attention to the fact that it does exist.
+The more I talk about it the more they will understand the value of solar energy.
+Pretty soon, they were bringing me articles on the subject - especially my oldest daughter.

 What Parents Can Do

 Every day the sun comes up and goes down.
 It’s clean, simple and not complicated whatsoever.
 I had a real easy time explaining this to my kids, and so can you.